keep-starknet-strange/.github/profile/README.md

 We welcome project idea, feel free to submit yours [here](https://github.com/orgs/stark-rocket/discussions/new?category=ideas).

+The global pipeline of projects and idea can be checked [here](https://github.com/orgs/stark-rocket/projects/3/views/1).

 ## Projects

 Here is the list of projects initiated by the exploration team: